Some upstate metropolitan counties pay their towns substantially higher rates to plow roads than Erie County's current offer.

 Gorski said Erie County needs special equipment to plow state roads, while towns generally can use their own equipment on county roads.

-Erie County's town officials will meet today on the latest county offer, amid indications the $1,300 figure may not end the dispute.
+Erie County's town officials were scheduled to meet today on the latest county offer, amid indications the $1,300 figure may not end the dispute.